kemilbeltre/Caesar-cipher/README.md

 <img src = "img/Caesar_cipher_left_shift_of_3.svg.png" weith ="10">

-This was my first code written in C# something I really appreciated and just wanted to share.
+This has been my first project in C# which I really appreciate and simply wanted to share.
-Easy to follow with respective comments.
+**Easy to follow with.**

-**Console output display**
+## Console output display

 <img src = "img/console.png" weith ="10">